Traditional Culture Experience

 Experience

-Gorgeous and gorgeous costumes, a characteristic of Iwami Kagura, are sewn and made one by one by hand by craftsmen.
-At the costume workshop, you can observe the techniques handed down from generation to generation and listen to explanations about the production process and the history of Kagura costumes.
+The magnificent costumes, a defining feature of Iwami Kagura, are carefully hand-sewn and crafted one by one by skilled artisans.
+At the costume workshop, visitors can observe techniques that have been passed down through generations while learning about the production process and the history of Kagura costumes.

 - Approximately 40 minutes